brian-liu-124/Regularized-Tree-Ensembles/README.md

-# Sparse-Tree-Ensembles
+# Sparse-Tree-Ensemble
-Implementation and experiments for feature sparse tree ensembles along.
+Implementation and experiments for feature sparse tree ensembles.